 Remember that sight is the most important sense for humans, the one that most contributes to the first impression of anything.
-We dress up when we have an important meeting, do not we?
+We dress up when we have an important meeting, don't we?
 Same for chatbots.
 They need to dress an appealing dress to better seduce their customers.

-Fix: ask a good designer to create an awesome visual experience for your chatbot.
+Fix: use a tool like Ideta that enables you to create an awesome visual experience for your chatbot.

 Lack of extensibility and connectivity

 Chatbots do not live in a world apart, they must be integrated with the marketing strategy of the organization and the other platforms that are in use.

 In other words, the solution to make chatbots able to answer customers’ questions by simply retrieving prepackaged responses from a FAQ database is not a smart solution.

 To get the best from chatbots, it is necessary to integrate the bot with the workflows, existing technologies, and communication channels.
 An example?
 Your CRM or databases.
 Make sure to fetch data from your CRM to customize the experience.

 When it does not happen, here we have another reason why chatbots fail.
 But this is not the chatbots’ fault, as chatbot integration is managers’ and designers’ responsibility.

 Fix: if you want a smart chatbot, make it smart !

 Some other reasons why chatbots fail